Chart Color Schemes

 Albion Park Rail is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Albion Park Rail's dwellings, as per the latest Census, consisted of 78.1% houses and 21.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 78.0% houses and 21.0% other dwellings.
+Albion Park Rail's dwelling structures in its latest Census showed 78.1% houses and 21.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 78.0% houses and 21.0% other dwellings.
 Home ownership in Albion Park Rail was at 34.8%, with mortgaged dwellings at 37.9% and rented ones at 27.3%.
-The median monthly mortgage repayment was $1,820, lower than Non-Metro NSW's average of $2,167, while the median weekly rent was $390, compared to Non-Metro NSW's $430.
+The median monthly mortgage repayment was $1,820, lower than Non-Metro NSW's average of $2,167, while the median weekly rent was $390, higher than Non-Metro NSW's figure of $430.
 Nationally, Albion Park Rail's mortgage repayments were below the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing